Air India Express Flight 1344

 Air India Express Flight 1344 was a scheduled international flight on 7 August 2020 from Dubai, United Arab Emirates, to Kozhikode, India, landing at Calicut International Airport.
 The flight was part of the Vande Bharat Mission to repatriate Indian nationals stranded due to the COVID-19 pandemic.
 The flight crew aborted two landing attempts because of heavy rain and tailwind.
 On the third landing attempt, the aircraft touched down on runway 10, but skidded off the end of the tabletop runway and slid down a 30–35 ft slope, killing 19 passengers and both pilots.
-The four cabin crew members and 165 passengers survived, of whom all but two were injured.
+The 4 cabin crew members and 165 passengers survived, 110 people were injured.
 This was the second fatal accident involving Air India Express, after the 2010 Mangalore crash.

 Background

 Airport

 Calicut International Airport in Karipur, Malappuram, is considered one of the most dangerous airports in India, according to India's Directorate General of Civil Aviation (DGCA).
-It has a tabletop runway, a runway that is located on the top of a plateau or hill with one or both ends adjacent to a steep precipice which drops into a gorge.
+It has a tabletop runway, that is a runway located on the top of a plateau or hill with one or both ends adjacent to a steep precipice which drops into a gorge.
 The DGCA designated Calicut Airport as a "critical airfield", which means that only the captain (and not the first officer) can perform takeoffs and landings there.
-The Airports Authority of India says that the airport is licensed for use in all weather conditions under instrument flight rules, but that the pilots operating flights to and from Calicut Airport (both day and night) should have sufficient flying hours at night to handle the dangerous conditions.
+The Airports Authority of India says that the airport is licensed for use in all weather conditions under instrument flight rules, but that the pilots operating night flights to and from Calicut Airport should have sufficient flying hours and previous daytime experience of operating at Calicut.